ChaseY03/CareNexa/README.md

 CareNexa is a cloud application that is deployed on the google cloud platform.
 This application serves as a data management system for healthcare workers.

-There is a secure log in system, bookings page, patient records page, billings page, and the ability to modify their personal account details.
+There is a secure log in system, bookings page, patient records page, billings page, and the ability to data to the database (currently new bookings only).